GuilhermeCastro-sys/GuilhermeCastro-sys/README.md

 I'm student of Systems Analytics 💻
 From Brazil

-#### O conhecimento é a maior arma da humanidade, basta ela saber usa-la...
+#### O conhecimento é a maior arma da humanidade, basta ela saber usa-lo...

 - 🌎 From PE, linving in Paulista
 - I learn and create codes